sapcc/limes/docs/operators/config.md

 ### Quota distribution models

-Each resource uses one of several quota distribution models, with `hierarchical` being the default.
+Each resource uses one of several quota distribution models, with `autogrow` being the default.

 Resource-specific distribution models can be configured per resource in the `quota_distribution_configs[]` section.
 Each entry in this section can match multiple resources.
 Because the semantics of distribution models cross the boundaries of